How do I simulate TA/GC cloning in SnapGene?

 Adding Overhangs After PCR

-If you follow the above procedure but choose to "Create Blunt Ends" (for example, if choosing to amplify PCR product using a polymerase with higher fidelity than Taq polymerase) then you will need to simulate addition of overhangs post-PCR.
+If you follow the above procedure but choose to "Create Blunt Ends" (for example, if PCR is performed using a high fidelity DNA polymerase) then you will need to simulate addition of overhangs post-PCR.

-An additional "Edit DNA Ends" step representing addition of the A overhangs to the PCR product will be present in the product History view.
+An additional "Edit DNA Ends" step representing addition of nucleotide overhangs to the PCR product will be included in the product History view.

 Order Primers to Start TA or GC Cloning